tomLadder/PDBKill/README.md

 # PDBKill
-removes pdb information from a portable executable
+removes pdb information from a portable executable (currently x64 & msvc compiler only)